Margaret Mahy: Education

 Mahy completed her B.A. at Auckland University College (1952–1954) and Canterbury University College, graduating in 1955.
 In 1956 she trained at the New Zealand Library School, Wellington as a librarian.

 Personal life

 From around 1965, Mahy lived at Governors Bay on the Banks Peninsula, Canterbury, in the South Island of New Zealand.
 She was a solo mother and raised two daughters there.
 At age 62, Mahy had her right shoulder tattooed with the picture of a skull with a rose in its teeth.
 She was writing about a person being tattooed and considered the tattoo research to enable her to describe the experience convincingly.

 In 2007, Mahy adopted a cavoodle puppy she named Honey, because of her colour.
 Mahy died at the Nurse Maude Hospice in St Albans, Christchurch on 23 July 2012, aged 76.
 She had been diagnosed with an inoperable cancerous jaw tumour in April 2012 and had been moved to a hospice about nine days before her death.

-Her final book Tail of a Tale, published posthumously in 2014, was commissioned by Polish photographer Tomasz Gudzowaty.
+Her final book Tale of a Tail, published posthumously in 2014, was commissioned by Polish photographer Tomasz Gudzowaty.